innovator-arjun/professional_personal_website/_posts/projects/2020-08-10-Review-Continuous-control-with-deep-reinforcement-learning.md

 ## Reflections:
-- A promising avenue for improving sample efficiency and performance gains in machine learning tasks is using self-supervised learning approaches.
+- A promising avenue for improving sample efficiency and performance gains in machine learning tasks is using self-supervised learning approaches for learning better representations.